Create your own personalized New Moon ritual to make positive changes in your life and connect with yourself on a deeper

-I like to do it in the evening of the new moon or the one after, if possible.
-I pick a time when I can be alone and undisturbed for about 20 minutes.
+The evening of the new moon or the one after, if possible.
+Pick a time when you can be alone and undisturbed for about 20 minutes.

 Set up the space

-I turn on some music that makes me feel good (I love making a New Moon playlists for myself, or going with an artist I’m feeling in the moment).
-I’ll light some candles and turn on my salt lamp for low-lit ambiance and prepare my drink or food.
-I’ll gather my notebook, a crystal or two I’m working with, and my tarot cards.
+Turn on some music that makes you feel good (I love making a New Moon playlists for myself, or going with an artist I’m feeling in the moment).
+Light some candles and a salt lamp for low-lit ambiance and prepare a warm drink or food.

 Freshen and settle in

-Burn rosemary, mugwort, palo santo, or your favorite herb to cleanse the space and/or pop some essential oils into the diffuser.
+Burn rosemary, mugwort, a bay leaf or your favorite herb to cleanse the space and/or use an essential oil spray for the same purpose.
 I like to wash my hands and sit down on the couch with my coziest blanket on my lap and a large glass of water or some tea nearby.

-I close my eyes and breathe.
-I like to focus on my breath for at least 10 counts, letting my thoughts come and go and just sit with myself.
-I start to envision the dark sky and how I might like to grow incrementally with the moon over the next month.
+Close your eyes and breathe.
+Focus on the breath for at least 10 counts, letting thoughts come and go and just sit with yourself for a few minutes.
+Start to envision the dark sky and how you might like to grow with the moon over the next month.

 Ask & write it out

-How am I feeling right now?
+Questions to ask: How am I feeling right now?
 What am I still resolving from this last cycle?
 How did I change in the last month?
 What did I learn?
 What feels exciting for me at this time?
 What feels blocked for me?
 What is the thing I’m most yearning for at this moment?
 What do I need most at this phase in my life?
-What would I like to call in?
-What should I cultivate or start in this moon cycle?
 What will be my guiding theme this cycle?

-I journal my responses to these questions.
-Writing, especially with pen and paper is magic on it’s own.
+Journal your responses.
+Writing, especially with pen and paper, is magic on it’s own.
 It helps our brains process things differently than just thinking alone.